Grade Calculator – Calculate Your Weighted & Final Grades Instantly

 Required = 101.67%

 In this case, you would need over 100% (perhaps through extra credit) to achieve your desired grade.
+Our final grade calculator automatically performs these calculations for you.

 How do professors calculate the final grade in a course?